jp-gouin/helm-openldap/README.md

 ## Custom Secret

-`existingSecret` can be used to override the default secret.yaml provided
+`global.existingSecret` can be used to override the default secret.yaml provided

 ## Troubleshoot